-The REACH Program focuses on environmental health – how our daily surroundings impact our well-being.
+The REACH Program focuses on environmental health – how our daily surroundings impact our health and well-being.
 For example, the air we breathe, food we eat, water we drink, and the hazards we face on the job, all impact our overall health.
 Findings from REACH studies help to connect the dots between our environmental surroundings and our health.

 REACH Program News